loganabsher/ui-ux-exercise1/README.md

 Important Note: Please do not use any opensource code (or ready made components available on the web).
 All code must be completely your own.
 You can use a font service for icons, for example FontAwesome.
 The component must be built from scratch using JS and React.

-If you have any questions please do not hesitate to reach out.

-Finally if you feel that this problem set and request is an unreasonable burden on your time, please consider the request withdrawn and accept our apologies.

 We look forward to checking out what you build!

 ![UX/UI exercise specs1](UI_UX_Specs_01.png)